NathanHinthorne/NathanHinthorne/README.md

 ## 🥇 Main Goals

-Currently working on a bird identification Android app called "Birding Pal", along with a game to go with it.
+Currently working on an AI enhanced bird identification app for Android called "Birding Pal", along with a game to go with it.

 ## 📚 Things I've Learned